gsong-archive/jobs/monozuku/angular-developer.md

 Have you kept up to date with Angular 1.5/2.0?
 Do you use JSPM or Webpack?
 Can you adapt to and improve on an existing develop, build, and release system?
 Have you shipped non-trivial production code?

-If yes, then we want to talk to you about working on a few of our projects for at least the next 2–3 months.
+If yes, then we want to talk to you about working on a few of our client projects for at least the next 2–3 months:

+* Telecommunications patent related analysis apps
+* Customer portal for an energy company
+* A pioneering micro-grant distribution and tracking app

-You should be able to contribute at least 15–20 hours to the project each week.
+You should be able to contribute at least 15–20 hours each week.
 Starting rate of $70/hour, but will pay more if you are truly awesome.

+Looking for Portland, Oregon locals or remote developers.

 ## You're Good At